Clicky

 13. Protective Gear

-We can’t talk about safety equipment for jet skis without covering the protective gear you must have on.
+We for sure can’t talk about safety equipment for jet skis without covering the protective gear you must have on.

 1. Water shoes